Technical progress is the progress of society, he believed. Social progress: concept, criteria

 Scientists who do not share the idea of progress

 Not everyone accepts the idea of progress.
-Some thinkers reject it in relation to social development - either predicting the "end of history", or saying that societies develop independently of each other, multilinearly, in parallel (O. Spengler, N. Ya.
-Danilevsky, A. Toynbee), or considering history as a cycle with a series of ups and downs (G. Vico).
+Some thinkers reject it in relation to social development - either predicting the “end of history”, or saying that societies develop independently of each other, multilinearly, in parallel (O. Spengler, N.Ya.
+Danilevsky, A. Toynbee), or considering history as a cycle with a series of recessions and ascents (G. Vico).

-Progress and regression are not mutually exclusive.
+Progress and regression are not mutually exclusive concepts

 Revolution from the point of view of Marxism